-The speaking interview is designed to give the examiner plenty of opportunity to hear you speak so that they can make an accurate assessment of your speaking ability.
+The IELTS speaking test interview is designed to give the examiner plenty of opportunities to hear you speak so that they can make an accurate assessment of your speaking ability.

 ‘What’s your favourite colour?
 Why?’